agisga/agisga.github.io/_posts/2015-5-10-Dissect_lmer_part1.md

 title: Dissecting lme4's lmer function.
 Part 1.
 ---

-This blog posts marks the start of my GSoC project with the [Ruby Science Foundation](http://sciruby.com), where I will develop mixed linear models software for Ruby.
+This blog posts marks the start of my [Google Summer of Code](https://www.google-melange.com/gsoc/homepage/google/gsoc2015) project with the [Ruby Science Foundation](http://sciruby.com), where I will develop mixed linear models software for Ruby.
 As a preparation for my GSoC project, I will dedicate a couple of blog posts to a meticulous analysis of [`lme4`](https://github.com/lme4/lme4.git) code (so that I can steal all the ideas from it!).

 The `R` package `lme4` is capable of fitting linear, generalized and nonlinear mixed effects models.
 Here, I am interested in linear mixed models exclusively.
 A linear mixed model fit is performed in `lme4` with an `lmer` function call.
 For example: